ADHD and Bipolar Disorder

 - The most widely prescribed medications for ADHD are stimulants, which sounds counterproductive.
 But these meds have a calming effect on children, the age group that suffers the most from ADHD.

-- Natural treatments for ADHD are gaining popularity as an effective way to supplement or even replace the traditional medication treatment approaches in use today
+- Natural remedies for ADHD are gaining popularity as an effective way to supplement or even replace the traditional pharmaceutical treatments in use today

 - What is Adult ADHD?